kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/08-Mock-Exams/03-Mock-Exam-2.md

         kubectl get role -A | grep dev
         ```

         Note that there is a role `dev-user-access` in each of the three namespaces indicated.
-From how the question is worded and the fact that there is only this role in each of the tree namespaces, then we can deduce that it is this role that we must examine.
+From how the question is worded and the fact that there is only this role in each of the three namespaces, then we can deduce that it is this role that we must examine.

     1. Examine the role permissions